 - Caterpillars and moths are a rare cause of skin disease, particularly in New Zealand.

 - Worldwide it is difficult to quantify the number of people affected, as many of the reactions are mild and are not reported to health authorities.
 Furthermore, in many cases the source of the reaction may not be correctly identified.

 - Some species of Lepidoptera become prolific in summer leading to “epidemics” of adverse reactions, for example summertime outbreaks of dermatitis from gypsy moth caterpillars in parts of the United States.
 Caterpillar and moth exposures are reported more frequently in children.

-In most cases, adverse reactions are mild and resolve spontaneously.
+In most cases, adverse reactions to caterpillars and moths are mild and resolve spontaneously.
 Reactions from contact with caterpillars or moths can be classified based on the predominant symptoms.

 |Type of reaction||Clinical features|

 |Dendrolimiasis and pararamose||

 How are reactions to caterpillars and moths diagnosed?